 I recommend the book.
-It is a smarter, more efficient path to the knowledge.
+It’s a smarter, more efficient path to the knowledge.

 What This Means To You…

-In a nutshell, if you are financially successful (which all my readers will eventually become, of course ) then you will transition from extrinsic motivation to intrinsic motivation.
-It is as inevitable as night and day.
+In a nutshell, if you’re financially successful (which all my readers will eventually become, of course 😎 ), then you’ll transition from extrinsic motivation to intrinsic motivation.
+It’s as inevitable as night and day.

 Get Pink’s new book, Drive, and it will help provide a basic understanding of the landscape.

-I hope you get good value from this resource, and I welcome your thoughts in the comments below…
+I hope this resource provides you with good value, and I welcome your thoughts in the comments below…

 Want to Learn More about Financial Coaching?
 Pick Up a Copy of My Book.